Use CI/CD to Maintain Legacy Web Forms Applications

 Automating ASP.NET Web Forms Builds

-The concern: Building ASP.NET applications is complicated and includes a lot of files you don’t want deployed.
+The concern: Building ASP.NET applications is complicated and includes a lot of files you don’t want to be deployed.

 Behind the scenes, Visual Studio uses MSBuild to build Web Forms applications.
 However, it doesn’t specify an output directory by default.